blind-contours/EffectXshift/README.md

-*Note:* Because the `InterXshift` package (currently) depends on `sl3` that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `InterXshift` package is not available on CRAN and must be downloaded here.
+*Note:* Because the `InterXshift` package (currently) depends on `sl3` that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `EffectXshift` package is not available on CRAN and must be downloaded here.

-There are many depedencies for `InterXshift` so it’s easier to break up installation of the various packages to ensure proper installation.
+There are many depedencies for `EffectXshift` so it’s easier to break up installation of the various packages to ensure proper installation.

 First install the basis estimators used in the data-adaptive variable